[Last updated May 4, 2022]

 Recent Town Meeting Action

 2019: Waldo - Durgin Hotel & Apartment Redevelopment.
 In Spring 2019, Town Meeting voted positively on Articles 13, 14, and 15.
 These warrant articles followed recommendations by the Select Board’s Coolidge Corner Study Committee.
 The Attorney General approved Article 13 in September 2019.
-Chestnut Hill Realty is planning to file a Special Permit in Spring of 2020.
+Chestnut Hill Realty filed initial paperwork for a Special Permit in Spring of 2020.
 They are currently studying geotechnical work to better understand construction options as it relates to sustainability and fossil-fuel free construction.
-The earliest construction start date is estimated to be Spring 2022.
+The earliest construction start date is estimated to be Spring 2023.

 2018: Circle Cinema Theatre Redevelopment at 375-399 Chestnut Hill Avenue - 64 hotel rooms and retail space at Cleveland Circle